Apply to Rochester

-Graduate Record Examination (GRE): The GRE is required.
+Graduate Record Examination (GRE): The GRE is required for the PhD program.
+It is strongly encouraged for MS applicants.
 A good optics candidate has GRE scores in the 80th percentile in all categories.
 A Physics Subject Test is not required but a score can be submitted for consideration.

 - GRE general and subject codes: institution code - 2928; department code - 0805.

 English Language Proficiency: One of the two English proficiency examinations described below is required for all graduates of universities for which English is not the official language.
 The proficiency requirement is waived if the applicant received their undergraduate degree from an institution where the instruction was in English.
 International students currently studying in the US must still provide an English proficiency test score.

 - Test of English as a Foreign Language (TOEFL; http://www.toefl.org): A minimum TOEFL score of 620 (paper-based test), 260 (computer-based test), or 105 (Internet test) is required for admittance.

 - TOEFL Codes: Institution Code - 7267; Department Code - 69.

 - International English Language Testing System (IELTS; http://www.ielts.org): A minimum IELTS score of 7.2 is required for admittance.

 - Send the test score to: Graduate Admissions / Optics, University of Rochester, 275 Hutchison Road, Rochester, NY 14627, USA.

 - While a test score below the minimum requirement would not entirely exclude an applicant from receiving an offer, it is strongly taken into account.

 Deadline: The application deadline to start the MS program in the Fall has been extended to February 15th, 2017.